P-p-H-d/mlib/README.md

 ##### size\_t string\_spn(const string\_t v1, const char accept[])

-Calculate the length (in bytes) of the initial segment of the string which consists entirely of bytes in accept.
+Calculate the length (in bytes) of the initial segment of the string that consists entirely of bytes in accept.

 ##### size\_t string\_cspn(const string\_t v1, const char reject[])

-Calculate the length (in bytes) of the initial segment of the string which consists entirely of bytes not in reject.
+Calculate the length (in bytes) of the initial segment of the string that consists entirely of bytes not in reject.

 ##### void string\_left(string\_t v, size\_t index)